pandey786/HandZap_Assignment/README.md

 # Design Pattern
 VIPER Design Pattern Used

+# Depenencies
+Cocoapods
+IQKeyboardManagerSwift for Managing Keyboard show and Hide with ScrollView

 Created Reusable components for each type of Input Fields which is very conveient to use and customize.